 - 1. Unforeseen and/or extenuating circumstances may provide the student an opportunity to submit an LOA request after the leave start date. - 2.
 Exceptions will only be made when the student has communicated the hindering circumstances within seven days of the request start date. - 3.
 The school reserves the right to require additional documentation from outside sources in order to substantiate an LOA request. - 4.
 As a condition for approving a student's LOA request, there must be a reasonable expectation that the student will return from the LOA. - 5.
 All LOA requests are subject to approval by the Program Director.
-If a student's LOA is not approved, the student is considered to have withdrawn and the refund requirements are applied. - 6.
-The school shall not assess the student any additional institutional charges as a result of a requested LOA. - 7.
+If a student's LOA is not approved, the student is considered to have withdrawn and the refund requirements are applied. - The school shall not assess the student any additional institutional charges as a result of a requested LOA. - 7.
 The school shall grant only one leave of absence within an enrollment period, unless extenuating circumstances can be proved and documented.
 The LOA must be a minimum of 10 calendar days and not to exceed 90 calendar days.
 The LOA together with any additional leaves of absence must not exceed a total of 180 days in any 12-month period. - 8.
-A student granted an LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time. - 9.
-The school shall extend the student's maximum time frame and the contract enrollment period by the same number of days taken in the LOA.
-Changes to the contract period shall be documented in an enrollment agreement addendum that must be signed and dated by the student and an authorized representative of the school.
+A student granted an LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time.

-10. In the event that the student does not return or call from his/her leave of absence within three days of his/her expected return, that student shall be considered terminated.
+- 9. The school shall extend the student's maximum time frame and the contract enrollment period by the same number of calendar days taken in the LOA.
+Changes to the enrollment agreement will be initialed by all parties and shall be documented in an enrollment agreement addendum that must be signed and dated by the student and an authorized representative of the school. - 10.
+Student will withdraw if the student takes an unapproved LOA.
+In the event that the student does not return or call from his/her leave of absence within three days of his/her expected return, that student shall be considered terminated.
 The withdrawal date for the purpose of calculating a refund is the student's last day of attendance, as evidenced by attendance records.